 - Course content: Computer techniques in pharmacokinetics.
 Therapeutic drug monitoring.
 Calculations of the basic pharmacokinetic parameters: Work with PC: Demonstration of software MW PHARM; Interactions of pharmacokinetic type.
 Modification of drug dosology in renal disorders and abnormal renal functions.

-- Getting ready for the next lesson: Repetition of physiology and anatomy of peripheral nervous system.
+- Getting ready for the next lesson: Pathophysiology of ulcer disease and vomitus.

-- Getting ready for the next lesson: Adrenergic receptors.
+- Getting ready for the next lesson: Physiology of ANS.

 - TEST Lessons 5-7

 - 9th week (13.4.-17.4.)